 Email Tracy Patterson ’84 or call her at 901-843-3856 for information on how we can help advertise and plan your event.

 Mentor a student from anywhere!
 The Student-Alumni Career Adviser Program is designed for alumni interested in helping students prepare for the job market.
 This includes, but is certainly not limited to, providing students and alumni career advice, allowing a Rhodes student to shadow you at work, reviewing resumes, and performing informational interviews.

 For more information, visit the Career Network webpage.

 Our alumni and parents are our most valuable career resources and students are eager to learn from your vast expertise.
 You can easily get involved with the Rhodes Career Network by letting us know of employment or internship opportunities at your company, attending career networking events in your area, partaking in a career panel, or joining Rhodes Connect.

 Reunions would not be the same without our alumni volunteers.
 Reunion Class Committees members play a big part in the success of Homecoming/ Reunion Weekend by encouraging their classmates return to campus in droves.
 Committee members are tasked with reconnecting classmates to the college, helping their class reach Annual Fund reunion goals, planning their reunion event, and encouraging attendance through promotion of the event.

 Recruit the best high school students in the country for Rhodes!
 Do you have a great student in mind?
-Let our Admission Office know by completing the “recommend a student” tab of our involvement form.
+Let our Admission Office know by completing the Refer a Student form.

 Represent Rhodes at a local college fair, participate in our admitted student calling campaign, attend or host a recruiting event to meet with prospective students and families.